thequantumchemist/falcon/README.md

 ## Advanced tutorial
 An advanced tutorial script is available at `~/falcon_md/tutorial/advanced_tutorial.py`.

-This tutorial demonstrates a molecular dynamics simulation of aluminum melting, again using the EMT potential.
+The advanved tutorial demonstrates a molecular dynamics simulation of aluminum melting, again using the EMT potential.
 It showcases the various parameters that can be adjusted for better control of the FALCON OTF training.

 After running the advanced tutorial you can analyse the results by visualising the simulation progression and Radial Distribution Functions, using the `~/falcon_md/tutorial/advanced_tutorial_analysis.py` script.